Rajakani/rajakani.github.io/docs/Resources.md

 ---
 # Resources

-[Learn Markdown](https://commonmark.org/help/) - Used in this website
+[Learn Markdown](https://commonmark.org/help/) - Markdown is used to build this blog
 ---